Getting started

 Prerequisites

-Before you start using the Accessibility Code Checker, you need to have a working browser automation testing setup.
-The Accessibility Code Checker has been tested on some of the most common frameworks, but it should be possible to use it in any tool where a page is rendered in a browser.
+Before you start using the Accessibility Code Checker, ensure that you have a working browser automation testing setup.
+The Accessibility Code Checker has been tested on several common frameworks, but it should be possible to use it in any tool that renders a page in a browser.
 We currently provide guides for the following frameworks:

 - Playwright